 How necessary is it to for us to have validation?

-It’s also necessary while getting a formal education.
+Undoubtedly, there are practical areas of life where validation is needed .
+Unless you own your own business, validation is crucial in the workplace as someone else makes the rules.
+Depending on how well you do, you get a raise or a promotion.
+It’s also necessary while getting an education.
 Research papers, book reports, homework, etc all needs to be validated by your teacher or professor in order to ascend to a higher level.

 Do you seek validation in everything you do or just certain decisions?
-Do you feel it’s necessary?
-If so, where do you draw the line?
-Share your thoughts and experiences by commenting below.
+How important is acknowledgment on social media to you?
+Do you feel it’s essential or simply an ego booster?
+Why or why not?
+And where do you personally draw the line?
+Share your thoughts and experiences by commenting below on our secure servers.